-However, when I was listening to the Two Guys and Your Money podcast recently, they asked Jeff Rose (who’s a Certified Financial Planner) this same question.
+However, when I was listening to a podcast recently, they asked Jeff Rose (who’s a Certified Financial Planner) this same question.
 Jeff suggests that young adults might want to consider even 15 or 20 times their annual income.

 His reasoning is because when you’re in your twenties, your income is probably the lowest it will be, since you’ll most likely get promoted throughout your career and hopefully earn more money.
 Starting with a lower income means you need to raise your calculation to at least 15 times your income.

 You can also calculate how much you need by using this formula:

 I think Jeff makes a great point and this is something I’ve taken into consideration for my own life insurance needs.
 Here are some other things to consider about how much life insurance you should have, depending on your individual needs.

 Children: For the most part, children do not need life insurance.
 Yes, there are a few cases where life insurance on a child is a blessing.
 But the majority of children do not need life insurance since no one depends on their income to survive.

 Young Families: If you’re thinking of starting a family, go ahead and purchase life insurance now.
 The insurance premiums will be cheaper now than when you get older.
 Plus your future children will be depending on your income.

 Established Families: If you already have a family that depends on you and your income, you absolutely need life insurance now!
 You should also consider purchasing life insurance for the person working in the home.
 Since the costs of hiring someone to do take care of the domestic needs – like chores, budgeting and childcare – can be quite high.